frederic-perez/AmE-dictionary/data/idioms.md

 __at once__ :two::hammer:
 __at one button__ _The Prince did not value a knight at one button._
 __at one time__ _At one time, Ms. Hardy could see the beach from her window._
-__at one’s wit’s end__ At the limits of one’s mental resources. _I’m at my wit’s end with this problem.
+__at one’s wit’s end__ :two: At the limits of one’s mental resources. _I’m at my wit’s end with this problem.
 I cannot figure it out.
 Tom could do no more.
 He was at his wit’s end._
 __at peace__
 __at someone’s disposal__
 __at stake__
 __at the buzzer__ _Durant missed a floater at the buzzer._
 __at the end of (one’s) rope__ Having reached a point of utter exhaustion or exasperation; in a state at which one has no more patience, endurance, or energy left. _The baby’s been crying all morning, and I haven’t slept properly in days.
 I’m just at the end of my rope!_
 __at the end of (one’s) tether__ Completely worn out, exasperated, or exhausted; having no more patience, endurance, or energy left. _Joshua has been throwing a tantrum all afternoon, and with all the other things I have to get done, I’m simply at the end of my tether!_
-__at the end of the day__ :two::hammer:
+__at the end of the day__ :three::hammer:
 __at the expense of (someone or something)__
 __at the forefront (of something)__ _In the clinical community, we need to be at the forefront._
 __at the helm__ :two: In charge; acting as the leader of something.
 The phrase originated as a nautical term, meaning “in the position to steer a ship.” _Jack is at the helm, so I know they’ll get this project done on time!_